RISC-KC/basic_rv32s/README.md

 KHWL
 > I've always wondered how to make CPU and I wanted to make my own.
-> Although it was a far dream for me, I've gave it a try when I was serving the Korean Military duty.
-And made the result pretty legitimatley.
+> Although it was a far dream for me, I gave it a try when I was serving the Korean Military duty.
+And made the result pretty legitimately.
 <img width="6984" height="4968" alt="250714 RV32I46F_5SP_Final_R9 (1)" src="https://github.com/user-attachments/assets/6da12c7b-438f-422a-aab7-6d54af781a91" />
 <sup> Signal-Level Block Diagram of RV32I46F_5SP Core </sup>
 <br>
 <br>
 While designing the Architecture of processor, I've felt the gap between the theories and actual implementations at certain point and it took a long way to discover the problem and resolve it.

-So I decided to make this **project for academic / instructional purpose for anyone who wants to make & design the processor from scratch** can easily dive into it.
+So I decided to make this **project for academic/instructional purposes so that anyone who wants to make & design processors from scratch** can easily dive into it.
 I've documented all the **development progresses, train of thoughts, debug logs**.
-I assume this would work as a **mistake notebook or a guideline for beginners of RISC-V**, Processor design field.
+I assume this would work as a **mistake notebook or a guideline for RISC-V beginners**, Processor design field.
 Since most of lectures I've heard were using Verilog, all of RTL codes we provide are written in pure **Verilog**.

+_"A guideline for processor designing from scratch for begginer that has made by an actual beginner."_

 ### Key Features